Selected North Georgia Varmit Meals

 Bobcat crock pot stew by Mary Ellen Yoder:

-Carefully skun the animal.
-The pelts can sell from about $25- $70 dependin on the condition.
+Carefully skun the animal because you can sell the pelt for about $45- $150 dependin on the condition.
 Trapped and bow hunted ones fetch more cause there ain't no firearms damage."

 Carefully remove all meat from bone and cut into bite sized pieces.
 Place in a smooth surfaced skillet with butter or bacon fat, salt, pepper and garlic or whatever you like to taste.
 Cook gently, turnin often until done.
 Throw in potatoes, onions, carrots, celery, okra and green peppers and some water and wurchester sauce.
 Slow cook it to well done (to avoid trickynosis) about 6 hours in the crock pot.
 The meat looks and shreds like pork when it's done.